medikoo/type/README.md

 #### `iterable/ensure`

 If given argument is an _iterable_, it is returned back.
 Otherwise `TypeError` is thrown.
+By default _string_ primitives are rejected unless `allowString` option is passed.

 ```javascript
 const ensureIterable = require("type/iterable/ensure");